munin-monitoring/munin/doc/plugin/index.rst

  The Munin plugin
 ==================

-Role
+Introduction
 ====

-A Munin plugin is a simple executable, invoked in a command line environment, whose role is to gather a set of facts on a host and present them in a format Munin can use.
+A Munin plugin is a simple executable invoked in a command line environment whose role is to gather a set of facts on a host and present them in a format Munin can use.

 A plugin is usually called without any arguments.
 In this circumstance, the plugin returns